 It is so much brighter throughout our house.
 I am thrilled!

-Coming soon – I’ll share how my hubby updated our curtain rods with pipe and distressed wood corbels.
-You won’t want to miss it – subscribe below to get our monthly newsletter with all the latest posts!
+Coming soon – Here’s where we found our current curtain rods and curtain clips, but soon I’ll share how we updated our curtain rods with pipe and distressed wood corbels.
+You won’t want to miss it!
+Join our mailing list to get our latest posts right in your inbox.

 Subscribe to the Newsletter for Free Updates